IliaKani/Russian-travel/README.md

 #  _Project Description:_ Russian travel.
-A project that allows you to strengthen your skills in working with adaptive layout.
+A project that allowed me to strengthen my skills in working with adaptive layout.

 _Stack:_